yunguan-wang/SPROD/README.md

 ### Important details in the Sprod workflow
 #### Feature extraction
 ##### Dataset with a matching image
 Sprod works best when the spatial dataset contains a matching image (such as 10X Visium).
 For this type of datasets, Sprod will extract image features using the `feature_extraction.extract_img_features` function, which will look at image patches around each spot and extract intensity and texture features.
 The shape of the image patch can be specified using the `feature_mask_shape` parameter.
+For Dataset in which sequencing spots, the region of interest can be the exact sequencing spot ('spot'), or a rectangular box surrounding each spot ('block).

 Note: for block mask shape, the `Row` and `Col` columns must be present in the `Spot_metadata.csv` file.